Adventures in Jazz (album): The Music for Adventures In Jazz

-Turtle Talk starts the album and is the "opening act" for Dee Barton as a composer and new trombonist for the Kenton Orchestra.
+"Turtle Talk" starts the album and is the "opening act" for Dee Barton as a composer and new trombonist for the Kenton Orchestra.
 Barton would later take the drum chair on the Kenton band showing the multi-talents he brought to the table for this group and later studio work he would do.
-Both Turtle Talk and Waltz of the Prophets use the same harmonic pallet of relying on augmented chords and whole tone scales.
-Waltz of the Prophets had been recorded a couple of years earlier by the University of North Texas One O'Clock Lab Band and was Barton's resume material to write for the Kenton group.
+Both "Turtle Talk" and "Waltz of the Prophets" use the same harmonic pallet of relying on augmented chords and whole tone scales.
+"Waltz of the Prophets" had been recorded a couple of years earlier by the University of North Texas One O'Clock Lab Band and was Barton's résumé material to write for the Kenton group.
 Both works carve a new niche in the Kenton book, but do not vary in terms of fit or finish, for what is expected from the Kenton repertoire.
-Waltz of the Prophets is unique in the overtly gospel aspects of the work showing Barton's musical roots having been raised in Mississippi.
-These two works as well as several others on the CD served as mainstay pieces that would be played for years to come in live performances for the Kenton orchestra; not all Kenton works lasted this long on the bandstand.
+"Waltz of the Prophets" is unique in the overtly gospel aspects of the work showing Barton's musical roots having been raised in Mississippi.
+These two works as well as several others on the album served as mainstay pieces that would be played for years to come in live performances for the Kenton orchestra; not all Kenton works lasted this long on the bandstand.
 Barton later went on to fame (like other Kenton writers Pete Rugolo and Lennie Niehaus) as a composer for films such as Clint Eastwood's Play Misty for Me.

-Easily the two tracks making the album sparkle are Limehouse Blues and Malagueña arranged by Bill Holman.
-Though Holman is well known for Kenton charts on the New Concepts of Artistry in Rhythm, Contemporary Concepts, and Stan Kenton Presents Bill Holman LP's, these two instrumental charts penned for Kenton are now hallmarks of the modern jazz orchestra repertoire.
-Kenton would use Malagueña with the band all the way to his death in 1978.
+Easily the two tracks making the album sparkle are "Limehouse Blues" and "Malagueña" arranged by Bill Holman.
+Though Holman is well known for Kenton charts on the New Concepts of Artistry in Rhythm, Contemporary Concepts, and Stan Kenton Presents Bill Holman LPs, these two instrumental charts penned for Kenton are now hallmarks of the modern jazz orchestra repertoire.
+Kenton would use "Malagueña" with the band all the way to his death in 1978.
 The two charts have also become staples of both drums corps and marching bands because of the inventiveness Bill Holman has with musical material.
-Great credit should be given to the band itself, these are very difficult works Holman created.
-These are flagwaiver pieces that catch the ears of the normal listener and especially a NARAS/Grammy panel that might not know the jazz orchestra genre but certainly knows exciting and well played music.
+Great credit should be given to the band itself; these are very difficult works Holman created.
+These are flag-waver pieces that catch the ears of the normal listener and especially a NARAS/Grammy panel that might not know the jazz orchestra genre but certainly knows exciting and well-played music.